khulnasoft/latest-changes-action/README.md

 You can "dispatch" a workflow/run from the "Actions" tab:

-* Select this GitHub Action with the name you used, e.g. "Latest Changes".
+* Select this GitHub Action with the name you used, e.g. "Latest Changes Action".
 * Click on "Run Workflow".
 * It will ask you for the PR number and do all the rest.